Emblazoned with scenery ranking among Australia’s most spectacular, the Great Ocean Road is world class.

-For much of the drive from Apollo Bay to just before the Twelve Apostles, there isn’t much ocean to sight.
-Instead, much of the windy road is a sea of green, passing through soaring trees and rainforest.
+For most of the way from Apollo Bay to just before the Twelve Apostles, there isn’t much ocean to sight.
+Instead, the windy road is dominated by a sea of green, passing through soaring trees and rainforest.
 When the sun shines through narrow gaps onto the road, it’s a magical scene and a spectacular contrast to what lies ahead at the famous rock formations.

-Palate-pleasing goodies are dotted throughout the Great Ocean Road region, and following a designated trail is your best bet.
+Palate-pleasing goodies are dotted throughout, and following a designated trail is your best bet.
 Call into a visitor centre or download maps for the Otway Harvest Trail, the 12 Apostles Gourmet Trail, or the Bellarine Taste Trail.
-They are bursting with local produce outlets: cheese, chocolate, ice cream, fruit, seafood, whisky, wine, and much more are on the menu.
+They're bursting with local produce outlets: cheese, chocolate, ice cream, fruit, seafood, whisky, wine, and much more are on the menu.

-Geelong and the Bellarine Peninsula boasts a wide assortment of fantastic wineries: Jack Rabbit Vineyard earns a special mention, particularly for its sensational views.
+Geelong and the Bellarine Peninsula boast fantastic wineries: Jack Rabbit Vineyard earns special mention, particularly for its sensational views.

-Further west and inland, Otway Estate at Barongarook has a vast range: a glass of its sparkling on a warm day is just about unbeatable.
+Further west and inland, Otway Estate at Barongarook has a vast range in pleasant surrounds.
 And don’t miss Basalt Wines near Port Fairy.

-Indeed, there are!
-The Great Ocean Road region is dotted with first-rate craft breweries.
+This region is dotted with first-rate craft breweries, including: